 Alternately, you can extract the

-While you could extract the
+While you could convert the model to

 lavaan model and apply any of

 lavaan’s functions to it (and you should!), as a convenience you can use